hongaar/moker/README.md

 - `NPM_TOKEN`: an NPM token with publish access to your packages

-If you have the `dependabot` plugin installed, this will also setup a `dependabot-automerge` workflow which enables auto-merge on dependabot PRs.
-You need to enable _Allow auto-merge_ in the GitHub repository settings and apply _Branch protection ruler_ for the main branch.
+If you have the `dependabot` plugin installed, this will also setup a `dependabot-automerge` workflow which enables auto-merge (squash) on dependabot PRs.
+You need to enable _Allow auto-merge_ in the GitHub repository settings and apply _Branch protection rules_ for the main branch.

 > **Note**: If you enabled _Require approvals_ in the branch protection rules,
 > this won't automatically approve the PR.
 You will need to add an additional